4ntoined/pokemonpy-package/log.md

 	* Add moves by name with Move Tutor
 * FIXED: Psychic Terrain now protects grounded Pokémon from priority moves.
 * FIXED: Toxic used by Poison-types bypasses accuracy check to always hit.
-* TECHNICAL UPDATE: The saved party featured in [game demo](https://youtu.be/0SFg-sSOZBY?t=438) is now included in the package: src/pokemonpy/saves/demoteam.sav
+* TECHNICAL UPDATE: The saved party featured in the [game demo](https://youtu.be/0SFg-sSOZBY?t=438) is now included in the package: src/pokemonpy/saves/demoteam.sav
 * TECHNICAL UPDATE: Readme is updated with more involved sample scripts.

 ### v0.2.4